Stevesuk0/Lumine/README.md

 It is a Tkinter GUI for the WMI Dell thermal control interface.

-I have somewhat documented my findings on the WMI [here](WMI-AWCC-doc.md).
+@AlexIII have somewhat documented his findings on the WMI [here](https://github.com/AlexIII/tcc-g15/blob/master/WMI-AWCC-doc.md).

 ## How to Run from the Source